Table of Contents

 Other yield measures consider bonds that may be called, or redeemed early, or look at the worst possible yield a bond can achieve without defaulting.

 The first thing investors will recognize about bonds is that there are several notable differences between investing in bonds versus investing in stocks.
 Generally speaking, bonds are more complicated to buy and sell than stocks.

-- Pricing is less uniform because fees and markups vary from brokerage to brokerage.
+because fees and markups vary from brokerage to brokerage.
 U.S. Treasury bonds are an exception.
-They are available for purchase on the Treasury Direct website.
+They are available for purchase on the Treasury Directwebsite.
 To sell a bond before maturity, however, investors must transfer the bonds to a bank or brokerage.